mewore/mini-jam-132-severed/README.md

 ### Advanced features

+- [ ] 💙 The slime molds gradually become gray-ish as they become inactive
 - [ ] 💙 Show the level background at the end of the level
 - [ ] 💙 Nice transitions
 - [ ] 💙 Ability to view backgrounds